 Spark plug longevity depends on the condition and type of spark plug you currently have installed.
 An engine with properly performing spark plugs should sound continuous and smooth.
 Deteriorated spark plugs can decrease your vehicle’s fuel economy due to incomplete combustion, and produce a rough and jittery sound when your engine is running.
 Some other symptoms include:

 - Engine Misfires

 - High Fuel Consumption

 Your car has two manifolds – an intake manifold and an exhaust manifold.
 Both are essential parts of your vehicle, but the exhaust manifold is far more likely to experience problems.
 Exhaust manifolds are subject to intense heat, which means they’re also subject to expansion and contraction which, in turn, leads to metal fatigue.
 If your exhaust manifold is leaking or cracked,

 - Incorrect back pressure in the exhaust system

 - Failed emissions testing

 It’s always a good idea to have a professional to diagnose the problem, and some mechanics will even perform this service for free.
 Some repairs will be more expensive than others, but it’s still important to get them taken care of.
-In some states, you can’t pass inspection or emissions testing if the light is on — especially if the vehicle is a 1996 or newer.
+In some states, you can’t pass inspection or emissions testing if the light is on.

-Our expert mechanics use latest diagnostic equipment, and high quality CARQUEST auto parts, to make sure we get the job done right.
-Plus, our auto repair services are backed by an industry-leading 3 year / 36,000 mile warranty on parts and labor.
+Our expert mechanics use the latest diagnostic equipment, and high-quality CARQUEST auto parts, to make sure we get the job done right.
+Plus, our auto repair services are backed by an industry-leading 3-year / 36,000-mile warranty on parts and labor.
 Call us today at (413) 314-2280 or schedule an appointment online.